'DIY PROJECTS PAGE'~

 MAY, 2022~

-THE 'NEW NATURAL POND PROJECT'
+THE NEW,' 'BIG POND PROJECT'

 DAY ONE.

 We have a large, low area of our property that was always wet/flooded.
-It was the perfect spot to dig out and turn into a natural pond...
+It was the perfect spot to dig out and turn into a pond...

 We decided on the size based on the area that was always low and wet.